kwankiu/archlinux-installer/README.md

 ![alt neofetch screenshot](https://i.imgur.com/3ynZCthl.png)

-# How to install?
+# Get the installer
 Download and run the script below:
  ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/kwankiu/archlinux-installer-rock5/main/archlinux-installer)
 ```

-This will get you a bootable Arch Linux rootfs on your Disk.
-The default login is alarm/alarm and root login is root/root.
+This will get you a bootable Arch Linux Installer on your Disk.

+Alternatively, you may consider downloading our [prebuilt image](https://github.com/kwankiu/archlinux-installer-rock5/releases/latest)

 # Installation